 If you are ready for traveling in time, join us to explore some of Iran ancient Caravanserais for your exotic journey!

-Abbasi Hotel, Isfahan
+Abbasi Hotel, Isfahan – Iran Caravanserai

-Although the inn was built in the late Sassanid period, it quickly became one of the most popular residences for Silk Road traders due to its convenient geographical location.
+Although the Abbasi Hotel Isfahan was built in the late Sassanid period, it quickly became one of the most popular residences for Silk Road traders due to its convenient geographical location.
 The mother of Shah Sultan Hussein Safavid built this caravanserai in the eastern part of Chaharbagh school.
 About 60 years ago, the Pahlavi government restored this building and set up a luxurious guest house for travelers to keep its place among the caravanserais of Iran.

 Moshir Caravanserai, Yazd